 STEP ONE.
-Each member of the Evaluation Teams will review each of the Applicant’s responses to questions pertaining to that member’s Category of questions.
+Each member of the Evaluation Teams reviewed each of the Applicant’s responses to questions pertaining to that member’s Category of questions.

 STEP TWO.
-Each member will then confer with other members of that Evaluation Team and make a Summary Review of Questions Across Applicant, rating the quality of each Applicant’s responses to each question as either ‘Insufficient’, ‘Sufficient’, ‘Very Good’, or ‘Outstanding/Excellent’.
+Each member conferred with other members of that Evaluation Team and make a Summary Review of Questions Across Applicant, rating the quality of the Applicant’s responses to each question as either ‘Insufficient’, ‘Sufficient’, ‘Very Good’, or ‘Outstanding/Excellent’.

 - Insufficient – Response failed to present a clear plan to address the topic, or failed to meet the minimum acceptable criteria of the Commission.